kahsoonyap/Atticus/README.md

 Some Explanations:
 I did not create any of the templates or any of the front end components.
 Rather than return the render_template(), I returned what the code should have been with quotes wrapped around it.
+I was unable to write tests in time.

 Anticipated Flow for Not Creation:
 1. User puts as much information about the song into the form